MrFox42/minarch/README.md

 - **10.2.2** Add separate "Hide In Combat" option to the Companion
 - **10.2.3** Fix Companion lua error and main window display issue with bars
 - **10.2.3** Fix Companion not showing solvable relevant artifacts
+- **10.2.4** Change the right click helper button from InSecureActionButtonTemplate to SecureActionButtonTemplate, added some extra debug messages

 ### 10.1.0